RichardoC/tales.fromprod.com/src/_posts/2024/2024-08-21-github-actions-auth-to-AWS.md

       new cdk.aws_iam.ArnPrincipal(
         "arn:aws:sts::0000000000:assumed-role/GithubRole/GitHubActions"
       ),
+      {
-      {} // Able to add conditions here to limit to specific repos / workflows ),
+        // Able to add conditions here to limit to specific repos / workflows
+        StringLike: {
+          "token.actions.githubusercontent.com:sub":
+            "repo:example-org/repo-frontend/*", // This allows workflows from only the `repo-frontend` repo in the example-org organisation to assume the role via the chaining.
+        },
+      }
+    ),
   }
 );